The origins of CCE Canada: Building on the momentum of the CFICE project

 Within CFICE, community-based, academic and boundary spanning practitioners worked together on multi-scale demonstration projects that addressed critical social and environmental issues across varied sectors including poverty reduction, community environmental sustainability, food security/sovereignty and violence against women.
 During the last three years of the project, several working groups were formed to mobilize what was learned from demonstration projects to influence policies, practices and systems that achieve more effective, value-generating CCE.

-Between 2017 and 2019, CCEC convened a series of national and regional roundtables that engaged CFICE partners along with other community and academic representatives, policymakers and funders to inform the development and long-term action plan for CCEC.
+Between 2017 and 2019, CCE Canada (also known as CCEC) convened a series of national and regional roundtables that engaged CFICE partners along with other community and academic representatives, policymakers and funders to inform the development and long-term action plan for CCE Canada.
 Roundtables were held in Ottawa, Vancouver, Saskatoon, Brandon, Toronto, Haliburton County, Halifax and St. John’s.

 Throughout the roundtable series, participants provided thoughtful and constructive reflections about the CCE landscape and their hopes for a national CCE network.